Orion551/planner/README.md

 # Changelog
 ### [v1.3.1] - 5-27-2024
-= Fixed an issue related to `Tags` assigned to a Project.
+- @fix: Issue related to `Tags` assigned to a Project.
 If a Project had 0 tags, the app would crash;
 ## [v1.3.0] - 5-26-2024
 - Created `toHoursAndMinutes` function that converts time (in minutes) to `hh:mm` format;
 - Applied `toHoursAndMinutes` function to `<ActivityCard>`;